Postman: The Complete Guide - REST API Testing

 - Optional - Basic Docker experience (for Jenkins or Newman)

 This is where the Postman App comes in!
-Postman allows you very quickly create a request with the required HTTP method and parameters, submit the request and easily inspect the results.
+Postman allows you very quickly to create a request with the required HTTP method and parameters, submit the request and easily inspect the results.

 But this is not the normal course you take part in.
 Because your needs may be different and because I hate leaving you wondering what to do next, the second part of the course will include user questions and answers to problems that were not yet covered in the course or that are more specific and may not interest everybody.